Accessibility Tools

 Healthy living

-Being physically active and eating healthy food can make a big difference to how you feel.
-There’s now scientific evidence that exercise really does make you feel better mentally as well as physically.
-This doesn’t mean going to the gym every day – simply going for a walk a few times a week can make a big difference.
+Being physically active, getting enough sleep, and eating healthy food can make a big difference to how you feel.
+This doesn’t mean going to the gym every day or eating a ‘perfect’ diet – simply going for a walk a few times a week, and regularly eating fruits and vegetables, can make a big difference.
+For further information, please see our Healthy Living guide.

-With support, a plan and good advice, you can learn to move on from an attempt, better able to deal with any suicidal feelings you may have in the future.
+Recovering from a suicide attempt is a major challenge, but one you can use to help yourself.
+With support, a plan and good advice, you can learn to move on from an attempt, and feel better able to deal with any suicidal feelings you may have in the future.

 Revise your safety plan